-Stockholders wishing to communicate with our board of directors, or any of our individual directors, may do so by sending a written communication to a director c/o our Secretary at 4100 Coca-Cola Plaza, Charlotte, North Carolina 28211.
-All communications received in accordance with these procedures will be reviewed by the Secretary and forwarded to the appropriate director or directors unless such communications are considered, in the reasonable judgment of the Secretary, to be improper for submission to the intended recipient, such as communications unrelated to our business, advertisements or frivolous communications.
+Stockholders wishing to communicate with the Board, or any of the individual directors, may do so by sending a written communication to a director c/o Secretary at Coca-Cola Bottling Co.
+Consolidated, 4100 Coca-Cola Plaza, Charlotte, North Carolina 28211.
+All communications received in accordance with these procedures will be reviewed by the Secretary and forwarded to the appropriate director or directors unless such communications are considered, in the reasonable judgment of the Secretary, to be improper for submission to the intended recipient, such as communications unrelated to the Company's business, advertisements or frivolous communications.